 1980s – Princess Diana

-With style that defined a decade, Princess Diana's look lives on today.
+With a look that defined a decade, Princess Diana’s style lives on today.
 She loved tailored pieces, bright colors, and always rocked plenty of royal jewelry.
-The late Princess of Wales' style was so iconic that her daughter-in-law, Duchess Kate Middleton, is now paying homage to some of her most beloved looks.
+The late Princess of Wales’ style was so iconic that her daughter-in-law, Duchess Kate Middleton, is now paying homage to some of her most beloved looks.

 Diana was a master of dressing appropriately for every occasion, as her title as Princess of Wales demanded.
 She is a great example of following the rules of appropriate dress while also incorporating your own special touches.